francis-collab/alu-shell/permissions/README.md

-# This script changes the owner and the group owner of the symbolic link '_hello' to 'vincent' and 'staff' respectively.
+# This script changes the owner and group owner of _hello to vincent and staff respectively.
+# The file _hello is in the working directory and is a symbolic link.